Carroll says verdict is win for every woman who ‘suffered because she was not believed’

 “I filed this lawsuit against Donald Trump to clear my name and to get my life back.
 Today, the world finally knows the truth.
 This victory is not just for me but for every woman who has suffered because she was not believed,” she said in a statement.

-A nine-member jury did not find that Trump had raped Carroll but found him liable for sexual battery and defamation on Tuesday after almost a two-week trial.
-The jury ordered Carroll to pay about $5 million in damages overall.
+A nine-member jury did not find that Trump had raped Carroll but found him liable for sexual battery and defamation Tuesday after an almost two-week trial.
+The jury ordered Trump to pay about $5 million in damages overall.

 She first went public with her story in 2019 and sued Trump in November under New York’s Adult Survivors Act, which opened a one-year window for those who experienced sexual assault and harassment to sue their alleged perpetrator in civil court for damages.